x3bits/libmmd-for-unity/README.md

 ## License

 Libmmd-for-Unity is free software available under the 3-Clause BSD License.
-See the file license.txt for license conditions.
+See the file "LICENSE" for license conditions.

 3rd party software licenses are under the "3rd-party-softwore-licenses" directory.